 Going lime raises awareness and funds for a very special cause.
-Your support and participation in Put Lymphoma in the Limelight will allow us to place lymphoma care nurses in hospitals across Australia.
+Your support and participation in Lymphoma in the Limelight will allow us to fund Lymphoma Care Nurses across Australia.

-Lymphoma care nurses will be there to help patients and their families navigate the system,
+Dedicated lymphoma care nurses will be there to help patients and their families to navigate the healthcare system,

 access the most up to date treatments and take the fear of the unknown